dejikadri/starup_research/README.md

 - I used crewAiagent framework to build the research crew.
 - The results are saved in a json file.
 - the results are then parsed and saved to a sqlite database.
-- I then created a fastapi app to manage the database and provide an api to query the database.
+- I then created a fastapi app to manage the database and provide an api to query the database via chatgpt
+- I limited to 10 startups for testing purposes.
+- I got stuck gettig the  agents to use info from the prevoius agent

+## Improvements for prod
+In a Production environment i would
+- setup a pipline to save the resulte in a vectordb
+  - setup a vector db like Pinecone or Weaviate to store the embeddings
+  - crewai research results -> vector embeddings -> vector db -> chatgpt or ollama local LLM for privacy
+- setup a RAg solution to query the vector database instead of passing the sqlite data to chatgpt
+- I would dockerize the solution
+- i would use a more robust database like postgres for storing the startup data

 # Startup Research API